fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

 ```

 2. Sign in to GitLab.
-3. On the top bar, in the upper-right corner, select your avatar.
+3. On the top bar, select your avatar.
 4. Select **Preferences**.
 5. On the left sidebar, select SSH Keys.
 6. In the Key box, paste the contents of your public key.
 If you manually copied the key, make sure you copy the entire key, which starts with `ssh-ed25519` and may end with a comment.